keras-team/keras-contrib/GUIDELINES.md

 ## Addition of new features
 * Addition of new features require submitting a pull request, even for those who have write access to this repository.
+* Maintainers should not merge their own pull requests.
+* Whenever possible, multiple Maintainers should review a pull requests before it is merged.
 * All incoming new features should be accompanied by documentation and unit tests.

 ## Becoming a maintainer